marcavenzaid/anibridge-data/README.md

 - A **GitHub Actions workflow** runs once every 24 hours, at 01:00 UTC (or manually).
 - The workflow:
 	1. Fetches the entries in the anibridge-add-anime-sheet.
-	2. Check for duplicates and other issues, if there are, then move those entries to the "has issues" sheet.
+	2. Checks for duplicates and other issues, if there are, then move those entries to the "has issues" sheet.
 	3. Fetches the details of the youtube playlist and the details of the videos in that playlist.
-	4. Create Animes Collection items and the corresponding Anime Videos Collection items.
+	4. Creates Animes Collection items and the corresponding Anime Videos Collection items.

 ### Webflow Sync Anime Videos Workflow
 This workflow adds new videos added to the anime playlist that AniBridge already have in its CMS.
 This is for ongoing anime series so that the new episodes gets added to AniBridge automatically.